Discover All the Essential Information About Life Insurance With Bipolar Disorder in [2024] + YouTube Video

 Therefore, if one of a person’s parents has this condition, there is a 15% chance that their offspring will develop the condition as well.

-Factors that can increase the risk of this condition include a parent or sibling with the condition in times of high stress, such as the death of a close family member, or a major traumatic event, such as a near-death accident.
+Factors that can increase the risk of this condition include having a parent or sibling with the condition at times of high stress, such as the death of a close family member, or a major traumatic event, such as a near-death accident.

 A common trigger can also be alcohol abuse or the use of illegal hallucinating drugs.
 Medical science keeps learning more about this condition every year.

-Many test results have found that bipolar disorder significantly increases the risk of dementia in older adults.
+Many studies have found that bipolar disorder significantly increases the risk of dementia in older adults.
 The test results also show that mood disorders are associated with an increased risk of dementia.

 New drugs available have proven to help suppress dementia from developing in many people, according to medical studies.

-10. Can My Condition Create a Brain Fog Type Experience?
+Q. Can This Condition Create a Brain Fog Type Experience?

-11. Can a Person With This Condition Lead a Normal Life?
+Q. Can a Person With Bipolar Disorder Lead a Normal Life?

 Even though there is no known cure, many people with this condition lead an everyday life and do very well.
 Thousands of people with this condition have families and responsible occupations.
 Constant research is constantly being done to improve the medications used for this mental condition.